Brief closes seed round led by EPIC Ventures. Read the announcement.

 The tech finally matches the problem.

 This problem existed long before AI.
-But the accelerated pace of decision making brought on by AI-enabled systems is making it worse than ever.
+But AI-augmented decision making is making it worse than ever.
 And the solution was not possible until now.

 Each time, we got closer.
 None of it was enough.

 The fundamental insight took years to earn: executive readiness cannot be solved with better data alone.
-The missing piece is a system that maintains continuity of context across meetings, decisions, relationships, and time — and surfaces that context proactively, before the moment of need.
+The missing piece is a system that maintains continuity of context across meetings, decisions, relationships, and time.
+It surfaces that context proactively, before the moment of need.
+Context is not something users should manage.
+It must be a system responsibility.

 We understood what needed to be built for a long time.
 The technical foundation to build it correctly did not exist.
 Now it does.